iMax3060/zero-exp/README.md

 The script `run_kits.sh` is a simple wrapper over the Kits benchmark suite included with Zero.
 It simply invokes it with the given arguments, adding the devices specified in `config.sh` and initialized with `setup_devices.sh` to the command line automatically.
-Furthermore, it saves the standard output in the file `out1.txt` and the error output in `out2.txt`.
+It saves the standard output in the file `out1.txt` and the error output in `out2.txt`.
+Furthermore, it produces resource utilization reports using the Linux tools `mpstat` and `iostat` -- these are saved in the files `mpstat.txt` and `iostat.txt`, respectively.

 For documentation on the options that can be passed to Kits, see the [Zero repository](https://github.com/caetanosauer/zero).
 To load data into empty devices, the `--load` option must be given.
 The following example loads a TPC-C database with scaling factor 10 and 5 loader threads: